andreros/react-sample-app-2023/README.md

-# react-sample-app
+# react-sample-app-2023

-React Sample Application
+React Sample Application built with 2023 technologies.
+THIS APPLICATION WILL NO LONGER BE MAINTAINED and is only here for references purposes.

 ## Application purpose